MD-1507/Reuben27/README.md

 <!--
 - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning React and Flutter.
+- 🌱 I’m currently learning React and Qiskit.

 <!--
 - 👯 I’m looking to collaborate on ...